Cost of Living in Southampton 2026: Single Person Monthly Guide

 3. Add ~£13.75 for a 10+ GB mobile plan.

-4. Note university-managed Living options often bundle utilities (and occasionally transport), reducing your separate bills.
+4. Note university-managed options often bundle utilities (and occasionally transport).

 Internet and Mobile Costs

-Getting set up with internet and mobile services in Southampton is straightforward and reasonably affordable: a typical home broadband plan (60 Mbps or faster) runs about £29.04/month, while a basic mobile plan with 10+ GB averages £13.75/month, and pay-as-you-go calls cost roughly £0.17/minute on prepaid tariffs.
+Setting up internet and mobile in Southampton is simple and fairly cheap.
+Home broadband (60 Mbps or faster) runs about £40 a month, while a basic mobile plan with 10+ GB averages £13.75, and pay-as-you-go calls cost roughly £0.17 per minute.

-Compare providers for bundled offers, check contract lengths, and consider SIM-only deals if you want flexibility and lower monthly costs.
+Shop around for bundles, watch contract lengths, and consider SIM-only deals for flexibility and lower costs.

 Leisure, Gyms, Childcare and Education Costs